This page provides useful information and guidance for adults in Scouting who do not hold a Group Leader or Treasurer appointment.

 The link will take you to a payment gateway, payment to be made by credit card.

-I have questions about direct billing that aren’t covered in the information available on the website.
+I have questions about the membership payment process that aren’t covered in the information available on the website.
 Where can I send these?

-Please use the question form on the right hand side of this web page to submit questions you have about direct billing.
+Please use the question form on the right hand side of this web page to submit questions you have about the membership payment process.

 Step 1: Member will receive their State Membership Fee invoice via email